Eating Horse Gram During Pregnancy

 Owing to its health benefits, many pregnant women may wish to consume horse gram.
 The answer is yes – pregnant women can eat horse gram but in moderation.
 Overconsumption of anything while pregnant can give rise to unnecessary complications.
 So, it is always better to be safe.
 In case you want to include horse gram in your diet, do so in restricted quantities.
 You can always refer to your doctor for necessary guidance.

 Nutritional Value of Horse Gram

 Horse gram is a type of bean, essentially used in South Indian dishes.
 The edible seeds offer several medicinal and culinary benefits.
-Horse gram is a good source of iron.
-Horse gram is also full of protein and fibre.
-Horse gam is believed to possess astringent and diuretic properties.
+Horse gram is a good source of iron and is full of protein and fibre.
+It is also believed to possess astringent and diuretic properties.

 Health Benefits of Consuming Horse Gram During Pregnancy

 Some of the health benefits of horse gram during pregnancy are: